orrbarkat/c/cProject/README.md

 5. run with SPCBIR ( -c <config filename>)

 TODO:
-1. headers: extractor, kdarray, kd tree,
+1. headers: VxtractoV, VkdarrayV, Vkd treeV,
 2. there are some strings inside the code refactor to macros
 3. the code has some "TODO" inside...
 4. if config->spLoggerfilename is stdout it needs to print to stdout
 - logger is not freed-> should be destroyed by config destroy method
 5. if numOfSimilarimages is larger than numof images what should happen?
-6.
-7. free new struct (sorting point) allocation in kd array init
+6. Vfree new struct (sorting point) allocation in kd array initV
-8. make file needs adaptation?
+7. make file needs adaptation?
-9. reset the config file to a working default and add to the zip that is sent
+8. reset the config file to a working default and add to the zip that is sent
+9. add error for first time running not extraction mode
+10. edit headers